Voltra/SupportClassLibrary/README.md

-You can have a loook at the documentation [here](https://voltra.github.io/SupportClassLibrary/doc/html/).
+You can have a look at the documentation [here](https://voltra.github.io/SupportClassLibrary/doc/html/).